 Positive Action initiatives active within Cheshire Constabulary

-Our Insight Programme is a one to two-day pre-recruitment programme offered to potential future officers and staff who are aged 18 and above, giving them an insight into the Constabulary and the recruitment process.
+Our Insight Programme is a pre-recruitment programme offered to potential future officers and staff who are aged 18 and above, giving them an insight into the Constabulary and the recruitment process.
 The programme enables individuals to learn more about the force, improve confidence, develop presentation and communication skills and provide awareness of the process in relation to the recruitment of various roles.
 Visit our Insight Programme page for further information and details of how to express your interest to attend.

 What previous Insight participants now in force thought of the programme